jamshaidsohail5/cube-lang/readme.md

 Although Cube isn't publicly available yet as we are still working on the compiler, this repository contains example Cube programs.
 Another example is the [Cube parser](https://github.com/cube-projects/cube-lang/tree/master/src/cube), also written in Cube.
 To get involved, email us at [info@cube-lang.org](mailto:info@cube-lang.org).

+### Whitespace

+The Cube parser is designed to ignore most whitespace characters.
+Like [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language), a complete program will still parse correctly if formatted onto a single line.
+Cube does not require new lines or tabs to delimit blocks.
+Although Cube code does have a recommended layout style, programmers have the flexibility to layout code without being restricted by whitespace.

 ### Hello world

 ```lua